Backups, export and import¶

 Backups must be restored on a server running the same

-Migrating organizations between self-hosting and Zulip Cloud (generally requires renumbering all the users/messages/etc.).
+Backups aren’t useful for migrating organizations between self-hosting and Zulip Cloud (which may require renumbering all the users/messages/etc.).

 We highly recommend this tool in situations where it is applicable, because it is highly optimized and highly stable, since the hard work is done by the built-in backup feature of